Great Recession: Countries that avoided recession

 Sydney's financial district at night.
 Throughout the Great Recession, the Australian economy remained resilient and stable.

 Poland was the only member of the European Union to avoid a GDP recession during the Great Recession.
 As of December 2009, the Polish economy had not entered recession nor even contracted, while its IMF 2010 GDP growth forecast of 1.9 percent was expected to be upgraded.
 Analysts identified several causes for the positive economic development in Poland: Extremely low levels of bank lending and a relatively small mortgage market; the relatively recent dismantling of EU trade barriers and the resulting surge in demand for Polish goods since 2004; Poland being the recipient of direct EU funding since 2004; lack of over-dependence on a single export sector; a tradition of government fiscal responsibility; a relatively large internal market; the free-floating Polish zloty; low labour costs attracting continued foreign direct investment; economic difficulties at the start of the decade, which prompted austerity measures in advance of the world crisis.

 While India, Uzbekistan, China, and Iran experienced slowing growth, they did not enter recessions.

 South Korea narrowly avoided technical recession in the first quarter of 2009.
-The International Energy Agency stated in mid September that South Korea could be the only OECD country to avoid recession for the whole of 2009.
+The International Energy Agency stated in mid September that South Korea could be the only high-income OECD country to avoid recession for the whole of 2009.

 Australia avoided a technical recession after experiencing only one quarter of negative growth in the fourth quarter of 2008, with GDP returning to positive in the first quarter of 2009.

 The 2008 financial crisis did not affect developing countries to a great extent.
 Experts see several reasons: Africa was not affected because it is not fully integrated in the world market.
 Latin America and Asia seemed better prepared, since they have experienced crises before.
 In Latin America, for example, banking laws and regulations are very stringent.
 Bruno Wenn of the German DEG suggests that Western countries could learn from these countries when it comes to regulations of financial markets.